mfalila/Supply_Chain_Analytics/README.md

 All these decisions are dictated by the need to meet business objectives of the data science project.

 In addition, the following applications could be augmented to the project:
--  Modifying the model’s API with a few lines of code to accept a JSON or csv inputs for batch predictions
+-  Modifying the model’s API with a few lines of code to accept a JSON inputs for batch predictions
 -  Output probabilities associated with predictions to aid supply chain managers  take specific actions if an item has a probability to backorder above specified user defined thresholds.
 - Integrating the API as part of a full supply management system where an order is automatically triggered if the probability of an item backordering exceeds some user defined threshold.